Paul Eaton

 Paul D. Eaton (born 1950) is a former United States Army officer who commanded the operations to train Iraqi troops during Operation Iraqi Freedom.
-Eaton served in that capacity between 2003 and 2004, and then returned to the US to become Deputy Chief of Staff for Operations and Training, United States Army Training and Doctrine Command, Fort Monroe, Virginia.
+Eaton served in that capacity between 2003 and 2004, then returned to the US to become Deputy Chief of Staff for Operations and Training, United States Army Training and Doctrine Command, Fort Monroe, Virginia.

 He previously served as Senior Adviser to the now-defunct National Security Network, a progressive Washington, D.C.–based think tank focused on foreign policy and defense issues.

 Early life and education

 Eaton was raised in Oklahoma.
 His father, U.S. Air Force Colonel Norman Dale Eaton, graduated from the U.S. Military Academy in 1949 and went on to become a U.S. Air Force pilot.
 He was piloting a B-57B when it crashed on a night interdiction mission over Salavan Province, Laos on 13 January 1969 and he and the other crewman, Paul E. Getchell, were listed as missing in action for many years.
 His remains were recovered, identified and buried at Arlington National Cemetery in early 2007.

 Eaton followed in his father's footsteps to West Point in 1968, graduating with the class of 1972.
 He is fluent in French, receiving a Master of Arts from Middlebury College in French and Political Science.